rlplays/PufferLib/README.md

   - For simple envs such as breakout, with 118 floats per step, 64 steps in an horizon, 8192 envs per horizon we are transfering ~2MB per epoch.
   - Using the script `scripts/test_cuda_perf.py` we can check-out the actual transfer rates for various batch sizes.
   - So using the PCI transfer and the env size for a given GPU, we can estimate batch size.
     - 8 batches seems to be a good number for the envs I tested with.
-With 'fat' envs with a very large obs size + network size, it's better to use more batches while for smaller batches / thin envs, smaller batch size suffices.
+With 'fat' envs with a very large obs size + network size, it's better to use more batches; for thin envs, smaller batch size suffices (~4).
-    - This is more of a sweep function: too few batches will mean GPU compute is starved.
+    - This could be handled by `sweep`ing: too few batches will mean GPU compute is starved.
 Too many batches might mean we spend time launching kernels/copies and coordinating threads instead.
-It's a balance just like any hparam sweep.
+It's a balance just like any hyperparam sweep.

 ### Tried/Failed: CUDA graphs
  - CUDA graphs theoretically help eliminate multiple `launch kernel` costs.